 Lifeguard Training Program

-After you pass the qualifying test, your training to be a New York City Lifeguard begins – and it isn't easy.
-You will be enrolled in the Municipal Lifeguard Training Program; a state-certified program that teaches applicants the critical skills of CPR, first-aid, and techniques for saving a swimmer in distress.
+After you pass the qualifying test, your training to be a New York City Lifeguard begins.
+You will be enrolled in the Municipal Lifeguard Training Program, a state-certified program that teaches applicants the critical skills of CPR, first-aid, and techniques for saving a swimmer in distress.
 You must successfully complete the Municipal Lifeguard Training Program to become certified as a New York City Lifeguard.
 Other lifeguard certifications are not accepted.

 - Completed all 40 hours of training.

 - Passed all final swimming tests and a written test.

 If you successfully complete the training program, you may be offered a full-time job for the summer working at a beach or pool in one of the best cities in the world.